mrhheffernan/Python-Scripts/ReadMe.md

 ###### quadsum.py
 Absolute errors on quantities with uncertainty add in quadrature.
 A short, but useful function can be written to handle this rather than adding it in every script.

+###### umat_mean.py
+Taking the element-wise mean of umatricies from the uncertainties.unumpy package is not a built in functionality.
+This rectifies that by using numpy to calculate the mean and then recompiles the result into a umatrix.